Colman1000/blog/content/articles/flutter-state-management-with-getx/index.md

 ```

+NB: All the overrides above are *optional*

 #### Reactive Variables

-To use make the `GetxController` useful, we need to create *observable or reactive*  variables.
+To make the `GetxController` useful, we need to create *observable/reactive*  variables.
 These variables help to
-inform your widgets when their value changes so the widgets can re-render.
+notify other widgets, listening to them, of value changes so they ( *the listening widgets* ) can re-render.

 There are several ways to create observable variables in GetX;